Passionate – Dedicated – Professional

 Our Plastic Recycling Process

-At Gee Hoe Seng, we manage the first and most critical stages of Singapore’s plastic recycling chain — collection and sorting.
+At Gee Hoe Seng Pte Ltd, we manage the first and most critical stages of Singapore’s plastic recycling chain — collection and sorting.
 We ensure that recyclable plastics are properly recovered, separated by type, and prepared for downstream recycling partners who handle washing, shredding, and reprocessing.

 Together, this multi-step process turns discarded plastics into reusable materials that can be transformed into new products.
 The process of plastic recycling generally involves the following stages: